mikerabat/mrmath/readme.txt

 Rabatscher Michael - main windows and core development - contact via www.mrsoft.com William Cantrall - special thanks for making the library MacOs compatible.
 Gustav Kaiser - special thanks for implementing the PLS algorithm.
+Andrea Mauri - pointing out a few issues with FPC and conditional compilation and helped fixing them.

 // ###################################################################
 changelog:

+Date: 15.05.2018
+* thanks to Andrea Mauri for pointing out the problems on FPC (lazarus) -> fixing some ifdefs and uppercase issues.

 Date: 07.05.2018
 * A few new SSE, AVX optimized Matrix-Vector sub/add routines